MediaJel/snowplow-react-native-tracker/README.md

 ### End-to-end tests

-Snowplow React-Native Tracker is being end-to-end tested using [Snowplow Micro][snowplow-micro] and [Detox][detox].
+Snowplow React-Native Tracker is being end-to-end tested using Snowplow Micro and Detox.
 To run these tests locally:

 #### Testing

-1. Start your [Snowplow Micro][snowplow-micro] instance locally.
+1. Start your Snowplow Micro instance locally.
 2. Replace the `placeholder` value for the `collectorEndpoint` variable in `example/src/App.js` (use the network IP address of your computer or ngrok).
 3. Start the end-to-end tests:
    * On Android, run `yarn e2e:android`